-- 1) The status of any agricultural land and its importance to the Borough; - 2) Development should take account of previously contaminated land including from historic landfill sites; - 3) Any matters regarding flood risk, both on and off site, throughout the design life of the site; - 4) The presence of any landscape features and in particular protected trees; - 5) The presence of any heritage assets, including any impact upon their significance and the setting;
+- 1) The status of any agricultural land and its importance to the Borough; - 2) Development should take account of previously contaminated land including from historic landfill sites: - 3) Any matters regarding flood risk, both on and off site, throughout the design life of the site; - 4) The presence of any landscape features and in particular protected trees: - 5) The presence of any heritage assets, including any impact upon their significance and setting: - 6) The location of any high voltage overhead cables and gas, oil, water and other high pressure pipelines; - 7) The operation of air traffic and radar systems; - 8) The effects on, or impact of, general disturbance including noise, vibration and dust, fumes, smell, air and water quality. - 9) The water supply system is adequate, surface and foul main drainage is dealt with in a sustainable manner; - 10) The effects on wildlife and habitat; and - 11) The requirement to satisfy the relevant planning requirements of statutory consultees.